 I. Introduction: visual summary of global ocean climate change indicators

 1. The ocean is currently experiencing a phase of significant impacts of climate change, and it is of the utmost importance to evaluate the rate of the changes.
 As an introduction to this brief, two figures providing a visual summary of trends during recent decades in key ocean climate change indicators have been included.
-Figure 1shows the global trends of sea temperature, sea level, Arctic sea ice and ocean pH (ocean acidification)indicatorsduring the period 1993 to 2019/2020 elaborated by the Copernicus Marine Environment Monitoring Service (CMEMS).
+Figure 1shows the global trends of sea temperature, sea level, Arctic sea ice and ocean pH (ocean acidification)indicatorsduring the period 1993 to 2019/2020 elaborated by the Copernicus Marine Environment Monitoring Service (CMEMS).Figure 2 presents key aspects ofthe global dissolved oxygen decline; (a) the extent of the oxygen minimum zones, (b)the decreasing trends over five decades(1960-2010), (c) the vertical distribution of deoxygenation and (d) the percentage of deoxygenaton due to warming of the water column.
 These indicators are recognised as Essential Climate Variables (ECVs)by the Global Climate Observing System (GCOS; https://gcos.wmo.int/en/global-climate-indicators) and provide an overview of recent rates of change of key components of the global ocean.

 2. The section below providesgreaterdetails about the following major points: (II) physical and chemical impacts; (III) changes in extreme events; (IV) impacts in marine ecosystems; (V) impacts and adaptation measures in marine coastal communities, (VI) knowledge gaps and capacity development needs and (V) further reading.